Pratyush-Sharma/Technocolabs_DataScience/README.md

-# Penguins web app deployed on Heroku
+# Spotify web app deployed on Heroku

-Check out the YouTube video showing the development of this web app at https://www.youtube.com/watch?v=Eai1jaZrRDs

 The deployed web app is live at https://dp-penguins.herokuapp.com/

-This web app predicts the species of penguins as a function of their input parameters (bill length, bill width, flipper length, body mass, sex and island).
+This web app predicts whether the song that the user will listen to in next session on spotify will be skipped by him or not as a function of input parameters (duration, realease year, popularity, reason for start and end, etc).

 The web app was built in Python using the following libraries:
 * streamlit